OTRLabs/clandestine-platform/docs/dashboard.md

    - Test the Svelte components thoroughly to ensure they are performing well and the payload size is optimized.
    - Compare with the current HTMX implementation to quantify the improvements.

-4. **Gradual Replacement**:
-   - Replace HTMX components with Svelte counterparts incrementally, ensuring stability and performance are maintained.
-   - Continue to gather user feedback and make adjustments as needed.

 ### Conclusion